-If you don’t yet have a large colony, you can still buy Dermestid beetles as cleaner crews.
-They can live a surprisingly long time without food in a sparsely populated colony, and you can supplement with a small amount of dog food, beef jerky, or raw meat until the roach population increases if you want, just to be safe.
-It’s pretty easy to keep Dermestid beetles alive until your roach colony is large enough to sustain them.
+If you don’t have a large colony yet, you can still add Dermestid beetle cleaner crews.
+They can live a long time with little food in a sparsely populated colony.
+You can also supplement with a small amount of dog food, beef jerky, or raw meat until the roach population grows.
+It’s fairly easy to keep Dermestid beetles alive until your roach colony is large enough to sustain them.
 It just takes a little effort.

 Dermestid Kit Capacities